Additional Resources

 Are these follow-ups on reports as secure as the first one?

-All Ethics Line correspondences are held in the same strict confidence as the initial report, continuing under the umbrella of anonymity.
+All Ethics Line correspondences are held in the same strict confidence as the initial report.